newtonflash/staticFrame/readme.md

 ### Javascript

+##### Beter coding practices
+1. Try to use "use strict" in your modules where ever possible.
+2. Use jshint to validate your code.
+You can use the plugins in your notepad++ or sublime editors

 #### Implementation of publish - subscribe pattern
 For event decoupling we recommend publish - subscriber pattern.
 To publish a custom event, use the publish function.
 Sample code is as below.